Bet you didn’t know that the scientific name for the cocoa tree is Theobroma cacao, which means “Food of the gods”.

 3. Chocolate Making workshops

-If you’re all about the eating and less about the wrapping and scrubbing (and I’m totally with you on this), then definitely indulge yourself in a chocolate making workshop.
+If you’re all about the eating and less about the wrapping and scrubbing, then definitely indulge yourself in a chocolate making workshop.
 Go on your own and make some likeminded friends, or take a group of mates with you.
-It’s cool, you learn something new, and most importantly – you get to eat the finished product!
+You learn something new, and most importantly – you get to eat the finished product!

 4. Get your friends over for chocolate fondue night